darsto/borrow_mutex/README.md

 it's the caller's responsibility to not call [`core::mem::forget()`] or similar ([async-scoped](https://docs.rs/async-scoped/0.9.0/async_scoped/struct.Scope.html#method.scope))

-However, this Undefined Behavior is really difficult to trigger in normal code without explicit singular `poll()`-s.
+However, this Undefined Behavior is really difficult to trigger in regular code.
+It's hardly useful to call [`core::mem::forget()`] on a future.

 [`Arc`]: std::sync::Arc
 [`Mutex`]: std::sync::Mutex